 Preventing blood clots

-As many of the serious complications that arise from atherosclerosis, such as a heart attack or stroke, are associated with blood clots, you may be given medication to help reduce the risk of a blood clot.
+As many of the serious complications that arise from atherosclerosis are associated with blood clots, such as heart attack and stroke, you may be given medication to help reduce the risk of a blood clot developing.

 If testing shows you have a higher than average risk of developing a blood clot, you may be given an additional antiplatelet medication called clopidogrel.
 Clopidogrel can also be used if you are allergic to aspirin.